 Duetto argues that fixed-tier strategies based on BAR or other restrictions “severely limit” hotels’ revenue potential.
 Open pricing is the idea of raising or lowering prices on different channels based on demand, rather than closing channels out or adding length-of-stay restrictions to discounted channels when demand is high.
 With open pricing, the door is always open – but at prices that suit demand on each channel.

-3. Disconnect: what hotels say they want to do and what happens
+3. Disconnect: what hotels say they want to do and what actually happens

-Hotels claim they want more direct bookings, but aren’t investing adequately in the technology they need to make it happen.
+Hotels claim they want more direct bookings, but are they investing adequately in the technology they need to make them happen?

-We would argue that staff training and new technology are key to managing your revenue strategy and driving direct bookings.
-Without a combination of experienced, well-trained revenue manager and marketers, along with the technology to manage multiple channels, your book direct strategy is unlikely to succeed.
+Another important area to invest in is staff training.
+It goes hand in hand with investing in the right technology.
+Without the combination of experienced, well-trained revenue manager and marketers, along with the technology to manage multiple channels, your book direct strategy is unlikely to succeed.

 Hotels across the industry must align their goals and their actions.
 This may mean putting more budget in these areas, or re-evaluating their current strategy and spend.